 - Accepting or processing client contracts and orders. - Authorizing or processing the international movement of goods or technology. - The performance of defense services. - Any other activity that affects AECOM's compliance with export control laws.

-If you have any questions regarding export controls, you should seek guidance from the Ethics and Compliance Office.
+If you have any questions regarding export controls, you should send an email to export.compliance@aecom.com or contact Ethics & Compliance.